-Run the installer downloaded from Autodesk Exchange.
-You may need to restart AutoCAD to activate the plug-in.
+Run the installer downloaded from Autodesk App Store.
+You may need to restart AutoCAD to activate the app.

-To uninstall this plug-in, click Control Panel > Programs > Programs and Features (Windows 7 / 8 / 8.1 ) or Control Panel > Add or Remove Programs (Windows XP), and uninstall as you would any other application from your system.
+To uninstall this app, click Control Panel > Programs > Programs and Features (Windows 7 / 8 / 8.1 / 10 ) or Control Panel > Add or Remove Programs (Windows XP), and uninstall as you would any other application from your system.